peterdesmet/petridish/README.md

 ## Usage

-The [Petridish demo website](https://peterdesmet.github.io/petridish) is a Jekyll website: browse the [Petridish repository](https://github.com/peterdesmet/petridish) to see how it is configured.
+The easiest way to figure out the usage might be to peek at the [Petridish repository](https://github.com/peterdesmet/petridish) to see how things are configured for the [Petridish demo website](https://peterdesmet.github.io/petridish).

 ### Pages (to be completed)